Nidhi-Datawizard/Nidhi-Datawizard/README.md

 **`Project Manager and Analyst (Analyst/Developer/Creator)`**

 As a Data enthusiast, I am passionate about exploring data and uncovering valuable insights that drive business decisions.
-Innovya has provided me with the necessary skills and knowledge to handle large, complex raw data sets to develop data-driven actionable insights to impact business decisions.
+Innovya has provided me with the necessary skills and knowledge to handle large, complex raw data sets to develop data-driven, actionable insights to impact business decisions.
 I have gained practical experience in manipulating and analyzing data using Python and PostgreSQL, including data cleaning, transformation, analysis, and visualization tasks.

 Additionally, I am a dedicated ETL Developer with a diverse skill set spanning ETL design, SQL database management, AWS and Salesforce configuration, API troubleshooting, Tableau reporting, business development, and Power BI.
 I am driven by a passion for efficiency, automation, and delivering impactful solutions that drive business success.